Analytics built by: Location, Inc.

-People in Redmond primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
+People in Redmond primarily live in small (one, two or no bedroom) single-family detached homes.
 Redmond has a mixture of owner-occupied and renter-occupied housing.

 There is a lot of housing in Redmond built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
-There is also a lot of housing in Redmond built between 2000 and later ( 24.22%).
+There is also a lot of housing in Redmond built between 2000 and later ( 33.40%).
 A lesser amount of the housing stock also hails from between 1940-1969 ( 10.64%).
 There's also some housing in Redmond built before 1939 ( 1.37%).

-Relative to Washington, our data show that Redmond's latest annual appreciation rate is higher than 80% of the other cities and towns in Washington.
+Relative to Washington, our data show that Redmond's latest annual appreciation rate is lower than 80% of the other cities and towns in Washington.